vatsalpande/ProgrammingPractice/Algorithms/Search/README.md

-**Whenever you see sorted array and you have to find somthing, think of binary search.**
+**Whenever you see sorted array and you have to search for some target value, think of binary search.**

 **Whenever you see O(log n), think for binary search.
 It may be the solution**